Divine-Star-Software/DVEGames/README.md

 A collection of useful libraries for building games with the Divine Voxel Engine.
 All libraries are based around the @amodx/ncs ECS library.

 ## Packages
-**@dvegames/foundation**
+**@dvegames/vlox**
- - A library of components for building games with BabylonJS and @divinevoxel/foundation.
+ - A library of components for building games with BabylonJS and @divinevoxel/vlox.
- **@dvegames/foundation-tools**
+ **@dvegames/vlox-tools**
- - A library for creating a tool panel for any DVE foundation project.
+ - A library for creating a tool panel for any @divinevoxel/vlox. project.